yuutoy/readability.php/README.md

 - **NormalizeEntities**: default value `false`, converts UTF-8 characters to its HTML Entity equivalent.
 Useful to parse HTML with mixed encoding.
 - **OriginalURL**: default value `http://fakehost`, original URL from the article used to fix relative URLs.
 - **KeepClasses**: default value `false`, which removes all `class="..."` attribute values from HTML elements.
 - **Parser**: default value `html5`, which uses HTML5-PHP for parsing.
-Set to 'libxml' to use that instead (not recommended for modern HTML documents).
+Set to `libxml` to use that instead (not recommended for modern HTML documents).
 - **SummonCthulhu**: default value `false`, remove all `<script>` nodes via regex.
-This is not ideal as it might break things, but if you've set the parser to libxml (see above), it might be the only solution to [libxml problems with unescaped javascript](https://github.com/fivefilters/readability.php#known-issues).
+This is not ideal as it might break things, but if you've set the parser to libxml (see above), it might be the only solution to [libxml problems with unescaped javascript](https://github.com/fivefilters/readability.php#known-libxml-parsing-issues).

 ### Debug log